TNTwise/REAL-Video-Enhancer/README.md

   <li> Enhancing straight from a YouTube link or a video URL.  </li>
 </ul>

-## Download the Nightly release here:
+## Download the Latest Beta release here:
 <strong> </strong> <a href="https://github.com/TNTwise/REAL-Video-Enhancer-Nightly/releases/latest">https://github.com/TNTwise/REAL-Video-Enhancer-Nightly/releases/latest</a>

 # Not possible without the amazing developers behind: